-Syringomyelia is a disease of the spinal cord that causes cavities in the medulla.
-These cavities are filled with liquid, it is an elongated cavity called Syrinx (from the Greek: pipe, flute).
+Syringomyelia is a disease of the spinal cord in which hollow formations occur in the medulla.
+These cavities are a fluid-filled, elongated cavity called a syrinx (from the Greek: tube, flute).
 Within this space, the nerve cells are missing.
-Therefore, here - otherwise so important - stimuli cannot be forwarded.
+Therefore, no stimuli, which are otherwise so important, can be transmitted here.

-In the area of the ventricular system, there is the brain fluid also called nerve water or cerebrospinal fluid (Liquor).
-It surrounds the brain and the spinal cord, both from the outside and from the inside.
-A very thin canal runs in the center of the entire spinal cord (Central Canal), which at a very early age fills with cerebrospinal fluid.
-Later, this channel closes itself from below (Lumbar through thoracic spine) upwards (to the cervical spine).
-In the case of blockages or premature closure in some parts of this channel, the fluid accumulates and can lead to the formation of a cerebrospinal fluid-filled cavity (syrinx) in the spinal cord.
-The disease usually occurs mostly in the area of the cervical and thoracic spine.
+In the area of the cerebral ventricles, the cerebrospinal fluid, also called neural fluid or CSF, is formed.
+It flows around the brain and the spinal cord, both from the outside and from the inside.
+A very thin canal runs down the center of the entire spinal cord (central canal), which is filled with the cerebrospinal fluid in the younger years.
+Later, this canal closes from the bottom (lumbar spine area) to the top (cervical spine area).
+If blockages or premature closure occur at some points of this canal, the fluid accumulates there and a cavity filled with cerebrospinal fluid (syrinx) can develop in the spinal cord.
+Most often, the disease occurs in the area of the cervical spine and thoracic spine.

-The mass of the resulting space causes pressure on the nervous tissue and therefore the onset of the first symptoms - for example, sensory disturbances, pain, muscle weakness or paralysis.
-After the first appearance of symptoms, it usually comes to a slow deterioration of the condition over years or even decades.
-The occurrence and intensity of individual complaints, their growth or decrease, as well as the entire course of syringomyelia, cannot be predicted.
+Due to the space filling of the resulting cavity, pressure is exerted on nerve tissue, which leads to the appearance of the first symptoms.
+In this disease, these may include sensory disturbances, pain, muscle weakness or paralysis.
+After the first appearance of symptoms, there is usually a slow deterioration of the condition over years to decades.
+The appearance and intensity of individual symptoms, their increase or decrease, as well as the overall course of syringomyelia, cannot be predicted.

-The innate form of syringomyelia is usually based on malformation which sometimes leads to a downward shift of parts of the cerebellum in the direction of the spinal canal.
-The altered position of the brain parts in relation to the cranial bone (Chiari Malformation) then causes the impairment of the free circulation of the nerve fluid.
+The congenital form of syringomyelia is usually due to a malformation of the spine or skull abnormalities.
+A frequent cause is, for example, the Chiari malformation.
+In this case, there is a downward displacement of parts of the cerebellum in the direction of the spinal canal.
+The altered position of the brain parts in relation to the skull bone then causes the free circulation of the cerebrospinal fluid to be impaired.

-About 5% of all patients with spinal cord injury, due to an accident, develop syringomyelia in the following years.
-Cavities form themselves after a few months and its formation can last several years after the accident.
-Sometimes they are also repeated micro-traumas that patients do not remember at all.
-Furthermore, they can cause adhesions of the fine spinal cord membranes with a resulting Cerebral-Spinal Fluid circulation disorder (CSF).
+For example, an accident can be a determining factor: about five percent of all patients with an injury to the spinal cord due to an accident develop syringomyelia in the following years.
+The cavity formation of the syrinxes starts after a few months to several years after the accident.
+Sometimes, however, it is repeated microtrauma that the patient does not even remember, but which can cause adhesion of the fine spinal cord membranes with resulting cerebrospinal fluid circulation disturbance.

 Typical symptoms of syringomyelia